codermahadi/File-Sharing-Server/README.md

 1. Modify the configuration file in the `.env` directory to fit your needs.
 2. Run the application: `npm start`
 3. Access the application in your browser at: `http://localhost:3001`
+4. Also added postman collection into root folder

 ## Configuration